citp/privacy-policy-historical/p/po/pol/polepositionmarketing.com.md

 **Contact Information**

-Using the following information, you can contact us if you have questions about our privacy policy.
+You may [contact us](https://web.archive.org/web/20110430133841id_/http%3A//www.polepositionmarketing.com/contact-us.php) if you have questions about our privacy policy.
-9472 Mustang Trail Drive
-Reno, NV 89506
-USA

-E-mail: info@menu.php

 **Resolving Privacy Policy Disputes**

-If you think we have not followed our privacy policy in some way, it can be resolved in the following manner.
+If you think we have not followed our privacy policy in some way, it can be resolved by [contacting us](https://web.archive.org/web/20110430133841id_/http%3A//www.polepositionmarketing.com/contact-us.php).

-Pole Position Marketing Customer Service